Global Growth and Economic Cycle

 Why This Regime:

-• Crude Oil was downweighted due to internal conflict and low interpretation confidence (7).
+• Crude Oil was downweighted due to low interpretation confidence and internal conflict (5).
+Palladium was downweighted because of mixed signals and high internal tension (6).

 Alignment & Tensions: